 Freedom Party of Ontario is a fully-registered Ontario political party.
 Contributions are tax-creditable.
 Statement of Principle: Freedom Party is founded on the principle that: Every individual, in the peaceful pursuit of personal fulfillment, has an absolute right to his or her own life, liberty, and property.
-Platform: that the purpose of government is to protectindividual freedom of choice, notto restrict it.
-Annual Membership & Support Level: \$25 minimum (tax-creditable); Provincial Executive: Ontario President: Robert Matz; Vice-president, Ontario: Lloyd Walker; Ontario Secretary: Robert Vaughan; Regional Vice-president, Eastern Ontario: William Frampton; Chief Financial Officer: Patti Plant; Executive Officer: Barry Malcolm; Party Leader: Jack Plant.
+Platform: that the purpose of government is to protect individual freedom of choice, not to restrict it.
+Annual Membership & Support Level: \$25 (tax-creditable to Ontario residents); Provincial Executive: Ontario President: Robert Metz; Ontario Vice-president: William Frampton; Ontario Secretary: Barry Malcolm; Chief Financial Officer: Patti Plant; Executive Officers: Robert Vaughan, Gordon Mood, Paul Blair;

+Party Leader: Lloyd Walker.